 Filing and payment deadline

-You must file and pay your Pennsylvania state income tax each year by April 15.
+While this year is a little different, generally you must file and pay your Pennsylvania state income tax each year by April 15.
 If that falls on a holiday or a weekend, you’ll get a brief reprieve since taxes will then be due the next business day.

 Pennsylvania has five filing statuses.
 Three statuses are the same as on federal tax returns — single, married filing jointly and married filing separately.
 The other two are: